Helperbird/website/src/pages/help/how-to-change-my-email.md

 ---
 layout: templates/help.html
-title: How to change my email
+title: How to change the email on my Helperbird account
-description: Learn how to change the email linked to your Helperbird acount.
+description: Learn how to change the email in your Helperbird account.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,